 Cellular Kinetics for Dose Selection

-Cellular kinetics is similar to traditional pharmacokinetics but is used to describe the interaction of a cellular therapy/gene therapy with the body.
-While small and large molecule drugs decay following administration, cellular/gene therapies may expand or proliferate in the body following administration.
+Cellular kinetics is similar to traditional PK but is used to describe the interaction of a cellular or gene therapy with the body.
+While small and large molecule drugs decay following administration, cellular and gene therapies may expand or proliferate in the body following administration.

-Interestingly, the cellular kinetics of CAR-T CTL019 (tisagenlecleucel; KYMRIAH™) have a time course that would be familiar to any Pharmacokineticist (Stein 2017; Stein 2019).
-Dose selection and dose justification can be based on evaluating cellular kinetics in combination with measurable pharmacodynamic responses using modeling and simulation (i.e., pharmacometric) techniques that sample a population of individuals participating in clinical studies.
+Dose selection and dose justification can be based on evaluating cellular kinetics in combination with measurable PD responses using modeling and simulation (i.e., pharmacometric) techniques that sample a population of individuals participating in clinical studies.

-Leveraging Pharmacometrics to Select and Justify Doses for Cellular Therapy and Gene Therapy
+Leveraging Pharmacometrics to Select and Justify Doses for Cellular and Gene Therapies